Home Security America

 What a rip off this company is.
 I called for a repair in my garage door.
 Was told I could pay the 75.00 service fee to the vendor directly.
 They came, diagnosed problem of the springs (the most likely problem to happen with your garage door) and of course springs are not covered by the plan.
 A month later I get a bill from HSA.
 I tell them I already paid the 75 which is right on my receipt.
 They say the company says they did not collect it and I have to pay them.
 End of story.
 No negotiations.
 No asking to see my receipt.
 This is a scam.
 This "cost saving" plan is costing more money in the long run.

-Home Security America Company Profile
+Home Security America Company Information

 - Company Name: